rodrigoelp/reactnative-typescript/readme.md

 Once you have downloaded the repo (or you could browse it in here) you will find inside the folder `samples` each of my attempts.
 Inside there is a small explanation of what is contained.

-If you want to read the intention behind any of the samples, open the [index file](./index.md)
+If you want to read the intention behind any of the samples/exercises, open the [index file](./index.md).

 **Enjoy and I hope you find this repo useful.**